|

 Gratuities, transfers

-Three itineraries will lead us through Tuscany on the treks of the ancient Etruscans:
+Three itineraries will lead you through Tuscany on the treks of the ancient Etruscans:

 Natural environment: Striking and varied; mountain pastures of Cornacchino, the wilderness of the Fiora river valley and canyons cut by rushing streams in tuff rock, the Lamone forest, the hermitages near the lower reaches of the river Fiora, lake Mezzano, an Etruscan necropolis and medieval villages.
 Fiora River valley and canyons in tuff-rock, the Lamone Forest, Mezzano Lake, Etruscan necropoles and medieval villages.